kwaldenphd/ArcGIS-Online-tutorial/README.md

 ## Adding Data to Your Map

-8-Download the SampleData.csv file from this repo.
+8-Download the one of the datasets from this repository.
+Save the file to your Desktop.

-<blockquote><a href="https://support.office.com/en-us/article/save-a-workbook-to-text-format-txt-or-csv-3e9a9d6c-70da-4255-aa28-fcacf1f081e6"><em>Guide for saving an Excel file as a CSV.</em></a></blockquote>

 <p align="center"><img class=" size-full wp-image-60 aligncenter" src="https://github.com/kwaldenphd/ArcGIS-Online-tutorial/blob/master/screenshots/Capture_7.png?raw=true" alt="Capture_7"  /></p>